ARenanse/ARenanse.github.io/tabs/notes.md

 * **[Riemann Surfaces](/assets/notes/individualized/CA/RS.pdf)** : Some notes I made for Riemann surfaces seminar at ISIB which ran around the end of complex analysis course.
 Goal is to reach Riemann-Roch theorem.
 These are far from complete.

-* **[Abstract Analysis](/assets/notes/individualized/AA/AA.pdf)** : Notes on measure theory and functional analysis with solutions to many exercises.
+* **[Abstract Analysis](/assets/notes/individualized/AA/AA.pdf)** : Notes on measure theory and functional analysis which mostly just contains solutions to many exercises solved during the course.
 Made while taking the courses under the same name at ISIB.

+* **[Nine Weeks of Fields & Galois Theory](/assets/notes/individualized/FGT/FGT.pdf)** : Solutions to assignment problems for advanced group theory, fields and Galois theory for the Algebra-II course at ISIB.

 * **[Ordinary Differential Equations](/assets/notes/individualized/ODE/CODE.pdf)** : Notes for the course by the same name at IISERK.
 Contains an exposition of initial value problems and linearization of autonomous systems.